stevenbischoff/College-Football-Comparisons/README.md

 ### Overview

-SSS takes a bunch of team statistics (see dump_columns.py), runs them through a PCA transformation to find the most important dimensions of variation in the data, and measures statistical similarity using distances between teams in this space.
+SSS takes a bunch of team statistics (see dump_columns.py), runs them through a PCA transformation to find the most important dimensions of variation in the data, and measures statistical similarity using distances between teams in this lower-dimensional space.

 ### Formula